 3) Standing Lights

-Out of all the piano accessories, this one is perhaps the most important.
-Table lamps on pianos often cause a glare and get in the player’s eyes – making it all the more difficult to learn at first.
+Lamps are easily one the most important among the essential piano accessories.
+But any old lamp isn’t going to do the trick.
+For example, you’ll want to avoid purchasing table lamps.
+This is because table lamps on pianos often cause a glare and get in the player’s eyes – making it all the more difficult to learn at first.

 Resist the urge to put (or light) candles on your piano!
 Even if you never light them, the wax is NOT your piano’s friend.